-Dealing With Difficult Residents The Responsible Way
+Dealing with Difficult Residents the Responsible Way

 You get to have a direct say in decisions that can improve the quality of life in your community.
-Be a member long enough, and for sure you will also have experience dealing with difficult residents as well.
+Be a member long enough, and you will also have experience dealing with difficult residents, as well.
 There is really no way to avoid certain difficult residents or homeowners, especially in the more compact communities or in condominiums.

-When Disruptive Behavior in HOA Community Crosses The Line
+When Disruptive Behavior in HOA Community Crosses the Line

 On the other hand, the HOA board and the community itself should not have to put up with a resident who is truly disruptive.
 The occasional outburst is fine, even expected.
 Extreme behavior that affects daily life in the community, however, should be addressed as soon as possible.

 How to Handle Difficult Homeowners

 HOA governing rules can be your first reference when it comes to dealing with difficult residents.
 Many communities have governing documents that list in detail certain behaviors that are clearly out of line.
 Hopefully, your governing rules should also be able to guide you on the right action to take.

 1. Get Involved

 It’s your responsibility, however, as part of the board to enforce the rules.
-As a HOA board member, you ignore conflicts between owners at your own peril.
+As an HOA board member, you ignore conflicts between owners at your own peril.
 Some regulations may even find you liable for failure to do your fiduciary duty by overlooking these feuds.

 As unpleasant as dealing with difficult residents may be, it’s just better for everyone if a director or board member gets properly involved.